 All regular Borough Council meetings for 2023 will be held the second Wednesday of each month, beginning at 6:00PM.
 All Committee meetings will be held the fourth Wednesday of each month, beginning at 6:00PM, with the exception of the November meeting, which will be held November 20.
 There will be no Committee meetings in December.

 The Millersburg Planning Commission will meet on the first Wednesday of each month beginning at 6:00PM.

 As public health allows, meetings will be held in Council Chambers located at 101 West Street in Millersburg.
 If a person with a disability wishes to attend a Millersburg Borough public meeting and requires an auxiliary aid, service or other accommodation to participate, please call (717) 692-2389 in advance of the meeting to discuss how the Borough may best accommodate your needs.

 Exoneration Forms Available

-Exoneration Forms for 2021 occupation taxes are now available.
-Forms can be picked up at the Borough office and an electronic version is posted 2021 Tax Exoneration.
-This form must be notarized.
+Exoneration Forms for 2023 occupation taxes are now available.
+Forms can be picked up at the Borough office and an electronic version is posted here: 2023 EXONERATION FORM – CLICK HERE

 Millersburg Borough Council President Chris Dietz was one of three panelists on Inside Pennsylvania Boroughs – Reinventing PA Boroughs in December, 2017 and again in June, 2018 to discuss Travel and Tourism in Pennsylvania.
 Inside Pennsylvania Boroughs is a series sponsored by the PA State Association of Boroughs (PSAB) and broadcast on PCN TV.